vinyldns/vinyldns/modules/docs/src/main/mdoc/api/list-recordsets-by-zone.md

 # List / Search RecordSets by Zone

-Retrieves a list of RecordSets from the zone
+Retrieves a list of RecordSets from the zone.

 #### HTTP REQUEST